flathub-infra/documentation/docs/02-for-app-authors/11-external-data-checker.md

 The [Flatpak External Data Checker](https://github.com/flathub/flatpak-external-data-checker) is a tool that can be used to check for updates to external data sources.
 It is designed to be used in conjunction with the [Flathub](https://flathub.org) build system, but can be used with any Flatpak repository.

-Check the project's README for addition information not covered here.
+Check the project's README above for additional information not covered here.

 ## Configuration